mckenzieaaa/AquaArt-Lab/README.md

-# Data Visualization Script
+# Tide Height Visualization Script

-This project is a standard GitHub Python script example for data visualization, including a basic project structure and sample code.
-It is suitable for quickly starting data visualization analysis.
+This project provides a Python script for visualizing tide height data from an HTML file.
+The visualization features a dynamic animated rainbow line that draws from left to right (time), with the y-axis (tide height) increasing from bottom to top.
+The animation clearly shows the change in tide height over time.

 ## File Structure
-- data_viz.py: Main data visualization script, reads CSV and plots charts
+- main.py: Main visualization script, parses HTML and animates the tide chart
 - requirements.txt: Dependency list
 - .gitignore: Ignore files that should not be version controlled
 - README.md: Project description